The business of venture capital begins and ends with your entrepreneurs and portfolio companies succeeding and generating massive outcomes.

 One of the most common reasons startups fail is that they do not find a way to acquire new customers repeatedly.

-Software companies or apps founded by first-time entrepreneurs outside traditional technology hubs like San Francisco, silicon valley, or New York often have difficulty attracting new business.
-According to data from CB insights, 19% of startups fail because their competitors grow faster.
+Software companies (SaaS) or apps founded by first-time entrepreneurs outside traditional technology hubs such as San Francisco, Silicon Valley, or New York often struggle to attract new business.
+According to data from CB Insights, 19% of startups fail because their competitors grow faster.
 Having a proactive, hands-on venture capitalist in the company’s corner can help alleviate this situation.

-As an investor, the most basic way you can support your portfolio companies is by helping them generate revenue.
+As an investor, the most basic way you can support your portfolio companies is by helping them generate revenue through strategic partnerships and business development efforts.

-Between you, your partners, and the other members of your firm, you are collectively connected to thousands of individuals or experts that can assist your companies in entering new markets, closing deals, and honing their go-to-market functions.
-This is especially true if your firm’s investments are focused on one particular industry or niche.
+Between you, your partners, and the other members of your firm, you are collectively connected to thousands of individuals or experts who can assist your companies in entering new markets, closing deals, and honing their go-to-market functions.
+This is especially true if your firm's investment thesis is focused on one particular industry or niche.

-Your team should leverage a relationship intelligence tool like 4Degrees to keep a record of these contacts and their priority needs allowing you to easily identify early clients for your companies.
+Your team should leverage a relationship intelligence tool like 4Degrees to keep a record of these contacts and their priority needs, allowing you to easily identify early clients for your company.

 Start by consulting with the founders or marketing teams in each portfolio company.
 Ask them to provide you with information about their ideal customer profiles.

-If the firm is very early stage and is still honing its ideal customer profile, you can start by connecting them with someone in your network who can add value in this particular area.
+If the firm is very early stage (pre-series A) and still honing its ideal customer profile, you can start by connecting them with someone in your network who can add value in this area.

 It is as easy as opening 4Degrees and filtering by category.